pypa/packaging.python.org/source/guides/windows-applications-embedding.rst

     # Uncomment to run site.main() automatically
     #import site

-If you have put your application Python code somewhere else, this is the only thing you need to change.
+If you have placed your application's Python code somewhere else, this is the only thing you need to change.
 The file contains a list of directories (relative to the interpreter directory) which will be added to Python's ``sys.path`` when starting the interpreter.